There's a Kind of Hush All Over the World

-There's a Kind of Hush All Over the World is the fifth album released by MGM Records in the US and Canada for the band Herman's Hermits.
-It was released in March 1967.
-In the UK, There's a Kind of Hush All Over the World is the band's third album, released by EMI/Columbia in May 1967.
+There's a Kind of Hush All Over the World is the fifth US and third UK album by the English pop rock group Herman's Hermits.
+It was released by MGM Records in March 1967.
+In the UK, Columbia released the album in May 1967.

-The album did not chart in the UK but in late April 1967 peaked at 13 on Billboards Top LPs chart.
 The album was not released in true stereo until Bear Family Records issued a 2 CD "50th Anniversary Collection" in 2015.
+On 13 June 1969, the album was certified Gold by the RIAA.